![]() | ![]() | ![]() | ![]() |

 Sign up for our newsletter and join the 400-plus neighbors who stay informed and join in when they can: email Communications@TransitionASAP.org.
 Got time to do more?
 Send us a note and we’ll connect.
 Feel free to propose a project or event we can support: email Mike at mjblandford@yahoo.com.

-During the pandemic, we've reflected, grieved, and dreamed of a better world.
-We've also learned new habits, some worth keeping!
+During the pandemic, we reflected, grieved, and dreamed of a better world.
+We also learned new habits, some worth keeping!
 Keepers is a zine by neighbor and book artist Regula Russelle.
 Read it here, then print copies to share (instructions).

 Smaller footprint,